jessicarush/python-notes/deployment_digitalocean.md

 su - jessica
 ```

 This creates a new user and a new 'group', adds sudo privileges to the new user, then switches the the new user.
-Next you'll want to set up ssh for your new user.
+Next you'll want to set up SSH for your new user.
 Start by manually coping your public key on your local machine:

 ```
 cat ~/.ssh/id_rsa.pub
 ```

-Then, back on the server in the users home directory, create a .ssh directory with the correct permissions, open a new file:
+Then, back on the server in the users home directory, create an .ssh directory with the correct permissions and open a new file:

 ```
 mkdir ~/.ssh